franciscohermida/issue-solver/README.md

 - **AI Engine:**
   Uses Gemini Flash 2.0 for its cost-effectiveness, free tier, and a context window of 1 million tokens (2 million tokens in the pro version).
 - **Caching:**
-  Ideally AI solutions for each issue are cached until a new workflow version or project release prompts an update.
+  Ideally AI solutions for each issue are cached until there is a new prompt version or a new project release.
 Projects can configure caching strategies based on their needs and budget.
 - **Deploy for free:**
   This project uses nuxthub which deploys to cloudflare for free.
-Make it available to your team and collaborate on solving issues at scale.
+Close this for your repo and make it available to your team so they can collaborate on solving issues at scale.
+- **Copy and paste the prompt:**
+  You can copy the prompt used to generate the AI start points (which includes the entire repository) if you want to tweak it using AI chat interfaces like Claude, ChatGPT, etc. Ideally, any prompt improvements you find could be contributed back to this centralized effort to refine the results.

 ---

 ## Use Case Example: Tresjs

-Tresjs is a Vue project wrapping Three.js.
-Currently, Issue Solver only loads the project's own repository context.
-Referencing R3F for additional inspiration is planned for a future update.
+Tresjs is a Vue project that wraps Three.js, drawing inspiration from R3F, with many features ported over.
+We can configure the prompt to load the R3F source code as a reference, potentially providing valuable insights for AI-generated starting points—helping anyone looking to contribute to the project.

+This use case addresses complexities that not all potential contributors might consider when prompting AI themselves.
+It can be developed to be as complex and comprehensive as needed for each repository needs.

+*Referencing an external project (R3F) is still a work in progress.*

 ---

 ## TODO

-- Write a real prompt.
+- [ ] Improve the prompt.
+- [ ] Add this repository and its issues.
-- Integrate external references (e.g., R3F) as additional context for inspiration.
+- [ ] Integrate external references (e.g., R3F) for additional context in the Tresjs use case.
-- Add support for loading private repositories for local use with personal Gemini Flash 2.0 credits.
+- [ ] Support loading private repositories locally using a developer's free quota with Gemini Flash 2.0.
+- [ ] Add more repositories.

 ---